kartik-venugopal/aural-player/README.md

 ### Planned updates

-- Ability to save track segment loops (similar to bookmarks)
 - A new editor window to manage effects presets
 - The option to remember sound settings for a particular song and apply them automatically whenever that song is played
 - A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background